The spectra of finite 3-transposition groups: -transposition diagrams and eigenvalues

 We say that the two \trans\ groups $(G_1,D_1)$ and $(G_2,D_2)$ have the same \announce{central type} (usually abbreviated to \announce{type}) provided $G_1/Z(G_1)$ and $G_2/Z(G_2)$ are isomorphic as \trans\ groups.
 Theorem \ref{thm-trans-prop}(c) tells us that the $3$-transposition properties of groups sharing a central type are essentially the same.
 In particular the two $3$-transposition groups have the same type if and only if they have isomorphic diagrams $\diag{D_1}$ and $\diag{D_2}$.

 \dspace{1}

-A consequence of the work by Fischer \cite{Fi71} and later Cuypers and Hall \cite{CuHa95} is the classification up to isomorphism of all diagrams for all finite $3$-transposition groups.\footnote{Beware: groups of different type may have the same diagram.} In Section \ref{sec-eig} we shall give the eigenvalues and spectrum of (the adjacency matrix of) each such diagram.
+A consequence of the work by Fischer \cite{Fi71} and later Cuypers and Hall \cite{CuHa95} is the classification up to isomorphism of all diagrams for all finite $3$-transposition groups.\footnote{Beware: nonisomorphic groups may have the same diagram.} In Section \ref{sec-eig} we shall give the eigenvalues and spectrum of (the adjacency matrix of) each such diagram.
 If $\spec{\dots,r_i,\dots}$ is the spectrum of $\AMat{\diag{D}}$, we also say that $\spec{\dots,r_i,\dots}$ is the spectrum of $(G,D)$ and $G$.

 As $D$ is a conjugacy class of the \trans\ group $(G,D)$, its diagram $\diag{D}$ is connected.
 Thus the degree $k$ of the diagram is an eigenvalue of multiplicity one (associated with the eigenvector $\allone$) and will be listed first in the spectrum.
 The remaining eigenvalues are restricted.